Overview

 Move Resources using Drag and Drop

 The row order can be modified using drag and drop.
-Just drag the resource to the target location (within the current groups or in a different group).
+Just drag the resource to the target location (within the current group or in a different group).

-The Scheduler customizes the drag and drop behavior using onRowMoving event handler.
-Certain target positions need to be forbidden since they are not supported by the data model (e.g. dragging a group to a child position):
+The Scheduler customizes the drag and drop behavior using the onRowMoving event handler.
+Certain target positions need to be forbidden since they are not supported by the data model (e.g., dragging a group to a child position):

 onRowMoving: args => {